shawna-p/mysterious-messenger/docs/chatrooms.rst

     award heart ju bad

 ``bad`` tells the program that this heart is a "bad" heart point, and should count towards a bad ending.
 In-game, a ``bad`` heart appears the same as a normal heart point.
 You can use this method to count the number of choices a player makes that would lead towards a bad ending, and then check whether the player made more "good" or "bad" ending choices when they reach a plot branch.
-See [[INSERT LINK HERE]] Plot Branches for more information on this.
+See :ref:`Plot Branches` for more information on this.

 Removing a heart point
 ^^^^^^^^^^^^^^^^^^^^^^